punkish/map-data-workshop/README.md

 Our objective is to not just teach you about the technology and workflow but also the associated sociocultural and legal issues, and in that process, hopefully help you appreciate why choosing the right license, being open, and collaborating with others is very important when working on the web.
 By the end of the workshop, participants should:

++ Learn how to find free and open geo data
-+ Understand how to create an interactive map from various data sources
++ Understand how to create an interactive map from data
 + Be able to debug a web mapping application
 + Know how to choose a data dissemination method
 + Be able to conceptualize a full stack web application